- The Washington Times - Monday, January 26, 2026

 Pokemon Go.
 The release of Beyonce’s “Lemonade” album.
 The debut of Netflix’s “Stranger Things.”
 The meme of Harambe the gorilla.

-The year was 2016 — and for millennials and Generation Z, it was apparently the best year ever, judging from their recent social media posts.
+The year was 2016.
+For millennials and Generation Z, it was apparently the best year ever, judging from their recent social media posts.

 Nostalgia for the good old days of a decade ago has inspired users on TikTok, Instagram and other platforms to flood their feeds with photos, videos, memes and memories of the year of Brexit, the Rio Olympics and the first election of Donald Trump.

 Of course, many social media users have personal touchstones for the year that was.
-Travel blogger Julia St. Clair, 31, has reposted pictures of herself as a 21-year-old in 2016.
+Travel blogger Julia St. Clair has reposted photos of herself from 2016, when she was 21.

 “For me, 2016 was a year of hope and dreams achieved and planted,” she posted on Instagram.
 “I graduated college with my BA in Communications, and my last class was a 3 week travel course in Rome — I also made my first ‘big girl’ purchase when I needed a new car.”

-Ms. St. Clair, who works for a nonprofit group, says some of her hopes and dreams have been fulfilled but others have yet to be realized.
+Ms. St. Clair, who works for a nonprofit group, said some of her hopes and dreams have been fulfilled while others have yet to be realized.

 “I hope and pray the hopeful flames of 2016 can light 2026 and have it burn brightly to lead us towards the light at the end of our tunnels and make our long held dreams in our hearts that were celebrated, acknowledged and or created in 2016 come true in 2026 and beyond,” she told The Washington Times.

-But Jazz Warren, who runs a YouTube and TikTok page that “yaps with Jesus in mind,” sees social media itself as an impetus for the nostalgia trend.
-He says social media felt less contrived 10 years ago and more about forging authentic relationships and communication between people.
+Jazz Warren, who runs a YouTube and TikTok page that “yaps with Jesus in mind,” sees social media itself as an impetus for the nostalgia trend.
+He said social media felt less contrived 10 years ago and more about forging authentic relationships and communication.

 Advertisement